STOCD/VGER/README.md

 - `VGER_DATA_FOLDER_PATH` sets the path of the cache folder on the host (when deploying with docker)
 - `VGER_PORT` sets the port that the app will be accessible through from the outside (when deploying with docker)
 - `VGER_VERSION` is used to tag the docker image (when deploying with docker)
-- `VITE_DATA_FOLDER_PATH` sets the path that the app uses to cache the data when deploying with docker this path is inside the container
+- `VITE_DATA_FOLDER_PATH` sets the path that the app uses to cache the data
     - for development it is recommended to use `./vger_data` to keep data and app close
-    - for deployment with docker this is the path to the cache folder *inside* the container and it must be an absolute path
+    - for deployment with docker this is the path to the cache folder *inside* the container and it must be an absolute path; it is recommended to use `/vger_data`

 # Development